 The Whale Trail is a series of sites around the Northwest where the public may view orcas, other whales and marine mammals from shore.

-Our mission is to inspire appreciation and stewardship of whales and our marine environment by establishing a network of viewing sites along the whales’ trails through Puget Sound and the coastal waters of the Pacific Northwest.
+Our mission isto inspire appreciation and stewardship of whales and our marine environment by establishing a network of viewing sites along the whales’ trails through the Salish Sea and the Pacific Coast.

 Our goals are as follows: